-Direct primary care, also referred to as concierge primary care, is a popular alternative to traditional fee-for-service insurance billing.
+Direct primary care is a popular alternative to traditional fee-for-service insurance billing.
 Most widely adopted in the individual market, the model allows doctors to spend more time with each patient as a result of smaller patient pools and less administrative paperwork.
 Employers can also take advantage of the benefits of direct primary care by offering access to their employee populations.
 It’s a convenient way to provide quality care, improve employee health and provide a competitive benefit for recruitment and retention.

 We often hear patients make stark contrasts between what they are used to and the type of care they receive in a direct primary care setting.
 Many employees are frustrated with what they’re used to in a traditional setting.
 For the time and effort employees invest in seeking medical care, they don’t get much in return.

 Research published in the American Journal of Managed Care estimates that it takes an average of 121 minutes each time a patient seeks medical care, including 37 minutes of travel time and 87 minutes at the clinic.

 Out of those 121 minutes, patients spend 8-12 minutes face-to-face with their doctor.
 That’s less than 10% of the total time patients invest in seeking care.

 Direct primary care flips this narrative.
 A smaller patient pool (typically 800 depending on membership age) and lower administrative burden allow physicians to spend as much time as necessary with each patient – whether it’s a 45-minute discussion of multiple issues or a quick phone call.
 Clinics also accept same-day appointments.
 One of our patients recently remarked:

 “My experiences in your office are 500% better than any I’ve had before…especially when I have to wait 45 minutes after my scheduled appointment time to see my doctor.
 You all have spoiled me, no other doctor’s offices will ever be able to live up!”